elisabiver/e-sport-dev-front/README.md

 # E-sport-dev-front

-An ionic/ Angular application.The application has been developped by Elisa Biver, Lucien Pochon and Adrien Lestuzzi.
+An ionic/ Angular application.
+The project has been developped by Elisa Biver, Lucien Pochon and Adrien Lestuzzi.
 This was done during the DevMobil course taught at [HEIG-VD](https://heig-vd.ch/).

 ## Requirements